Razyapoo/KGBClusteringDocumentation/local_grouping_of_clusters.md

 Selecting a node with a mouse click is a simple and straightforward method.
 At the same time, it is convenient and understandable to users on an intuitive level.

-Selecting a node while the mouse is over it is also intuitive, but it can cause local grouping on a node that is accidentally under the mouse pointer.
+Selecting a node while the mouse is over is also intuitive, but it can cause local grouping on a node that is accidentally under the mouse pointer.

 The implicit selection of all nodes visible in the graph area is less intuitive and may confuse the user.
 To take advantage of this feature, it's best to explicitly select all the nodes on which you want to perform local grouping.